 And this despite the many opportunities, among others in regards with business continuity, efficiency, cost reductions etc.

-The flavors of IoT: the Consumer Internet of Things
+The Consumer Internet of Things (CIoT)

 Give or take 5 years ago, consumers rarely saw what the Internet of Things would mean to their private lives.
-Today, they increasingly do: not just because they are are interested in technology but mainly because a range of new applications and IoT-enabled devices has hit the market.
+Today, they increasingly do: not just because they are are interested in technology but mainly because a range of new applications and connected devices has hit the market.

 These devices and their possibilities are getting major attention on virtually every news outlet and website that covers technology.
-Wearables and smart watches, connected and smart home applications (with Google’s Nest being a popular one but certainly not the first): there are ample of you know the examples.
+Wearables and smart watches, connected and smart home applications (with Google’s Nest being a popular one but certainly not the first): there are ample of you know the examples

 Although it is said that there is some technology fatigue appearing, the combination of applications in a consumer context and of technology fascination undoubtedly plays a role in the growing attention for the Internet of Things.
 That consumer fascination aspect comes on top of all the real-life possibilities as they start getting implemented and the contextual and technological realities, making the Internet of Things one of those many pervasive technological umbrella terms.
-Obviously, the Consumer Internet of Things market is not just driven bynew technology fascination: their manufacturers push the market heavily as adoption means news business possibilities with a key role for data.
+Obviously, the Consumer Internet of Things market is not just driven by new technology fascination: their manufacturers push the market heavily as adoption means news business possibilities with a key role for data.